volusion/element-documentation/explanations/element-concepts/README.md

 Pages are a collection of blocks.
 Pages are [created](../../how-to/add-page-to-theme/README.md) and customized using the Site Designer.

 In a page, you can add as many blocks as you want.
 You can use Volusion's blocks, or you can use your own.
 Each block can be configured differently on each page, or [use the same configuration across all pages](/how-to/reuse-a-block-across-pages/README.md).
-All depends on what you want to achieve.
+It all depends on what you want to achieve.

 ## Themes